AngelRodRo/snippet-generator/README.md

 ## Configuration

-For start to use the sniptor, you need a config file, here you especify the next fields:
+For start to use the sniptor, you need a config file (config.json) in your project, it must to have the next fields:

 - **Paths:** Path for components of your app (Controller, Model, Route)
 - **Project:** Framework used (Express, Loopback, etc)